 The Department's researchers see one of their main aims in the developmenty the collections, improving storing and working conditions.
 The collection is one of the three largest ornithological collections in Europe and comprises more than 170 000 skins of 4200 bird species, 2960 complete and 2240 incomplete skeletons of 1144 species, 7500 specimens of 850 species stored in alcohol, many nests and eggs; altogether more than 200 000 items.

 Among the oldest specimens of the collectrion received in XVIII century are few exhibits from the Kunstkammer of Peter the Great (skeleton of Raven, stuffed Cape Sugarbird, Promerops cafer and some others).
 At the beginning of XIX century the collections of the First Russian Antarctic Expedition of F.F.
 Bellinsgausen and M.P.
 Lazarev on the sloops Vostok and Mirny in 1819-1821, academician G.H.
 Lagsdorff’s expedition to Brazil in 1821-1829 and F.H.
 Kittlitz in the voyage round the world on the corvette Senyavin in 1826-1829 were received.
 754 specimens of 314 bird species, among them unique specimens of species which are now extinct, were collected by F.H.
-Kittlitz.
+Kittlitz (see Mlikovsky, J. & Loskot, V. M. 2016).

 The collection is unique and of global importance due to rich materials collected in Central Asia by G.N.
 Potanin, N.M.
 Przewalski and P.K.
 Kozlov expeditions.
 The fauna of Russia and adjacent countries is very completely represented.
 This is especially true for such regions as the Arctic, the Causasus, Middle Asia, Altai, Yenisey basin in Siberia and Primorye.
 Many Palaearctic species are represented by series including 200–400 specimens which makes it possible to study their intraspecific variation in much detail.
 The Nearctic fauna is also well represented, the first American collections were brought by I.G.
 Voznesensky from Alaska and California.
 The birds of South-East Asia are also represented satisfactory well.
 The collection contains the type specimens of birds described by F.F.
 Brandt, E. Menetries, E.A.
 Eversmann, A.F.
 Middendorff, G.I.
 Radde, N.M.
 Przewalski, F.D.
 Pleske, V.L.
 Bianchi.
 Most interesting are the skins of 12 species and 6 subspecies of birds that became extinct in the 19th–20th centuries, including Steller's Cormorant, Labrador Duck, flightless Great Auk, birds from Caroline and Bonin islands.

 The palaeoornithological collection includes over 360 fossils of late Cretaceous, Paleogene and Neogene birds (incl.
 27 type specimens) and ca. 150,000 bones of Quaternary birds.
 A large work in making inventories, completing and storing the collection was done by the technicians I.L.
-Kürschner and M.S.
-Yagunova; much has been done by E.A.
-Shapoval.
+Kürschner, M.S.
+Yagunova and E.A.
+Shapoval; much has been done by A.G.
+Veselkin.

 The Department is doing a large job by facilitating the work and consulting Russian and foreign specialists.